MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 You assign users or groups of users to one of the following access levels:

 ::: moniker range="azure-devops"
-- **Stakeholders**: Provides partial access, can be assigned to unlimited users for free.
+- **Stakeholder**: Provides partial access, can be assigned to unlimited users for free.
 Assign to users with no license or subscriptions who need access to a limited set of features.
 - **Basic**: Provides access to most features.
 Assign to users with a TFS CAL, with a Visual Studio Professional subscription, and to users for whom you are paying for Azure Boards & Repos in an organization.
-- **Visual Studio Subscription**: Provides access to premium features and all published DevOps extensions.
-Assign to users with a Visual Studio Enterprise subscription.
+- **Visual Studio subscription**: Assign to users who already have a Visual Studio subscription.
+The system automatically recognizes their subscription and enables any other features that are included, based on their subscription level.
+If you assign Basic or Stakeholder, they also receive their Visual Studio subscription benefits upon sign-in.
 ::: moniker-end

 ::: moniker range="azure-devops-2019"
-- **Stakeholders**: Provides partial access, can be assigned to unlimited users for free.
+- **Stakeholder**: Provides partial access, can be assigned to unlimited users for free.
 Assign to users with no license or subscriptions who need access to a limited set of features.
 - **Basic**: Provides access to most features.
 Assign  to users with a TFS CAL, with a Visual Studio Professional subscription, and to users for whom you are paying for Azure Boards & Repos.
 - **VS Enterprise**: Provides access to premium features.
 Assign to users with a subscription to Visual Studio Enterprise.
 - **Advanced** (legacy access level, to be deprecated): Provides access to premium features.
 Only assign to users with a subscription to MSDN Platforms or Visual Studio Test Professional.